tdrossi/ARxMD/README.md

 # ARxMD

-ARxMD is an important part of Architectural Medicine®, the Architectural Doctor®, the Architectural Medicine System (AMS) and the Architectural Medicine Software Solution.
+ARxMD is an important part of Architectural Medicine®, the Architectural Doctor®, the Architectural Medicine System (AMS), and the Architectural Medicine Software Solution.

 Architectural Medicine LLC is focused on the topics of health and wellness in the built environment.
 The intent of Architectural Medicine is to help integrate these fields of Architecture and Medicine for the General Public, as well as the overall fields of Architecture and Medicine.
 A main goal is to help define these various fields and to participate in creating bridges between these professions in how they might all fit together.